iGaming17 min readMay 2026By · Banking Lead

 Can I process card payments without a UK or EU bank acquirer?

 Yes, technically.
 Tier-3 offshore acquirers will accept most operators.
-However, UK cardholders are subject to voluntary blocking initiatives where some issuers decline gambling transactions routed through offshore acquirers.
-UK and EU bank acquirers consistently achieve higher approval rates on domestic cards.
+However, UK cardholders specifically are subject to voluntary blocking initiatives where some UK issuers will decline gambling transactions routed through offshore acquirers.
+UK and EU bank acquirers consistently achieve higher approval rates on domestic cards than offshore alternatives.
 If UK or EU cardholders are material to your player base, the case for a Tier-1 or Tier-2 EEA acquirer is strong.

 What is the minimum processing volume to access a Tier-1 iGaming acquirer?